margamtarun/SOC-Analyst-Hands-On-Investigations/08-SQL-Injection-Payload-Investigation/README.md

 This investigation involved a web attack alert triggered by a possible SQL Injection payload detected in a requested URL.

-The investigation focused on analyzing the requested URL, decoding the payload, reviewing related requests from the same source IP, and examining the HTTP response behavior to determine whether the SQL Injection attack was successful.
+The investigation focused on analyzing the requested URL, identifying and decoding the SQL Injection payload, reviewing related requests from the same source IP, and examining HTTP response behavior to determine whether the attack was successful.

 The investigation confirmed a True Positive SQL Injection attack attempt.
 The traffic was malicious, but the attack was determined to be unsuccessful.